tlsnotary/docs-mdbook/src/faq.md

 ### Does TLSNotary Solve the Oracle Problem? { #faq12 }

 No, the TLSNotary protocol does not solve the "Oracle Problem."
 The Oracle Problem refers to the challenge of ensuring that off-chain data used in blockchain smart contracts is trustworthy and tamper-proof.
-While TLSNotary allows a Prover to cryptographically authenticate TLS data to a Verifier, this is not the same as providing a trustless, decentralized solution to the Oracle Problem.
-TLSNotary relies on a designated Verifier, which means there is still some level of trust required between the parties.
+While TLSNotary allows a Prover to cryptographically authenticate TLS data to a designated Verifier, there is still trust required in this designated Verifier when it attests to the verified data on-chain.
+So this is not a trustless, decentralized solution to the Oracle Problem.

 TLSNotary can be used the bring data onchain.
 But when stakes are high, it is recommended to combine TLSNotary with a dedicated oracle protocol to mitigate these risks.
 Multiple projects are currently exploring the best solutions.